crediqs/.github/profile/README.md

 Automated regulatory checks with exact citations — built into crediqs-api v0.3.

 Regulations covered: **MiCA** (Art.
 43-58) · **CRR3** (Art.
 274-280) · **IFRS 9** (§5.5)

 ---

-## Contributing

-We welcome contributions to the open-source libraries (pyccr, pycredit, crediqs-catalogue).
-For model feedback, use the [crediqs-catalogue feedback API](https://github.com/crediqs/crediqs-catalogue).
-For bugs and features, open an issue in the relevant repository.

----